hbostanchi/InsightDataScienceChallenge/README.md

  - [Testing](README.md#Testing)

 ## Introduction

+There is a machine learning model from a financial institution that analyzes real-time stock market data. it predict the future price of a stock every hour, and they want to test it on real-time stock data.

+this project will help test to see how accurate their predictions are over time by comparing their predictions with newly arriving real-time stock prices.

-This repository is created in response of Insight Data Science challenge question.
-The question ask for calculating error moving average between two given files.
+here is calculatation of error moving average between two given files.
 The solution uses Python code to read input files, analyze and generate the required output file.

+## Challenge summary
+I read two different files, one provides the actual value of each stock every hour and the second lists the predicted value of various stocks at a certain hour during the same time period.

+The average error were obtained by calculating the average difference between the actual stock prices and predicted values over a specified sliding time window.

 ## Approach